top of page

 RIM REMOVAL FEES

-When a tire generator registers with DF&A and receives a WST# from DEQ, they will qualify as a collector of a rim removal fee.
+When a tire retailer/generator registers with DF&A and receives a WST# from DEQ, they will qualify as a collector of the rim removal fee.
+Other fees to recover costs may be charged by retailers directly to customers.

 Commercial Generators